By Rosie Murray-west

-The couple have investments in London property, as well as stocks and shares.
+The couple has investments in London property, as well as stocks and shares.
 Laura says the gold is needed as a hedge against the poor performance of ‘UKplc’.
-‘We’re no longer seen as a world leader on the global stage and, sadly, British people in general are disengaged,’ she says.
+‘We’re no longer seen as a world leader on the global stage and, sadly, British people, in general, are disengaged,’ she says.

 ‘The only prediction that will come true is that no prediction will come true and therefore if experts can’t call it right, we need gold as a permanent hedge.
 I just wish we had more.’